oulrich1/PeruseWithSpritz/README.md

 ## Known Issues:
 - Spritz text is too small on some devices.
 (Update epub text equivalently)
-- URL Link sharing opens the spritz fragment (through the 'peruse controller' aka edittext fragment) and the url is saved in a recent perusal item, but Spritz fails to load and "spritz" the url..
-The current user workaround is to go to the recent perusals list and select the url just shared/added. then it works flawlessly.
 - Main activity: Choosing intent assumes "*/*" intent type is for e-pubs, should just be "application/epub+zip".
 On phone and simulator, sharing/sending epub from filesystem with the app created an intent with type "*/*". unexpected..
-- E-Pub UI is plain. ( Buttons or no buttons?
-Swipey views! )
+- E-Pub UI is plain
 - Text from an e-pub "page" is saved to recent list when Spritzed.
 Subject to change.
-- Canceling during ocr causes app to crash..

 ## Todo
-- Wearable Spritz Views.
-If wearable is present, send text data to the watch instead on "Spritz"
-- Implement Spritz view subclass that ties in with the wearable 'fragments' ( to create views while computing the tings )
-- Feature to change font type for reading purposes
-- seperate text catagories: text, url, epub, images
-- Share URL to epub
-- Fix issues
+- Perusal Sharing

-## Long Term
 - Figure out a way to easily access the book based on isbn number
-- Perusal Sharing
-- PDF support?
+- PDF support

+- Wearable Spritz Views
+- Font settings
+- Instructions on how to use app
+- Share URL that points to EPUB on internet (download epub and open as usual..)